Kelvin Etuhu: International career

 Although not capped at international level, Etuhu was eligible to play for England or Nigeria.
 He said his intention was to play for England.
 He had previously represented England at junior levels while at Manchester City.
-In May 2009 he declared his intention to pursue an international career with Nigeria.
+In May 2009, he declared his intention to pursue an international career with Nigeria.

 Personal life

-Born in Kano, Nigeria, Etuhu moved to England a young age and grew up in Peckham, South London and he attended Saint Thomas the Apostle boys school before his family moved up to Manchester.
+Born in Kano, Nigeria, Etuhu moved to England a young age and grew up in Peckham, South London. he attended Saint Thomas the Apostle boys school before his family moved up to Manchester.
 Growing up with four brothers, Kelvin said he and Dickson were "the athletes in the family" and considered his older brother as an inspiration to motivate him to become a footballer.

 On 13 July 2010, Etuhu was arrested on charges relating to an assault outside a Manchester casino in February.
 Three people were injured, he was charged with assault and appeared before the magistrates on 6 August 2010.
 He was given an eight-month jail sentence on 24 March 2011, after which Manchester City released him from his contract.
 In August 2011, he was released from prison, having served five months to his jail sentence.
 He later said "I made a mistake, people make mistakes, but I learned the hard way.
 Harder than maybe I should have learned but I am positive nothing like that will happen again.
 Today I would react a lot differently to what I did then.
 I have learned, I have definitely learned."

 In March 2019, Etuhu became a father when his partner gave birth to a baby boy, causing him to miss two matches.
 In October 2020, he took part in helping the development of 250 young players across the borough at R-Kikx Academy.
+Following the end of his professional career, Etuhu moved onto a business career, as well as, taking up electrical engineering course.